-In the Research Excellence Framework 2014, we were awarded world-leading status for research submitted under three categories: History; English Language and Literature; Communication, Cultural and Media Studies.
+In the Research Excellence Framework (REF) 2021, we were awarded world-leading status for research submitted under four categories: History; English Language and Literature; Communication, Cultural and Media Studies; and Sociology.

 Below is a quick summary of our work and current research specialisms.

 English has notable strengths in diverse areas such as: children’s literature, the ‘long’ nineteenth century, science fiction and fantasy, morphosyntax, editing scholarship, socio-linguistics and intercultural communication.
 This area of research covers a wide range of historical periods (early modern to contemporary), genres, forms, and languages, and research projects use varied methods, including archival research; creative practitioner research; participatory action research; eye tracking; elicitation, and large-scale surveys.
 The four interdisciplinary research clusters showcase and also support emerging work, broadly linked to key themes of social inclusion and marginalised communities, and creative practice and creative industries.
-The clusters are: The Centre for Science Fiction and Fantasy; the Nineteenth Century Unit; New Routes, Old Roots: Art, Migration & Exile, and Anglia Ruskin Research Centre for Intercultural and Multilingual Studies.
+The clusters are: The Centre for Science Fiction and Fantasy; the 19th Century Studies Unit; New Routes, Old Roots, and Anglia Ruskin Research Centre for Intercultural and Multilingual Studies.

 The range of work covers projects working with migrants and refugee groups and Schools of Sanctuary - including creative writing and community theatre projects; explorations in science fiction and links to early science and Shakespeare, feminist literature and queer narratology; grammatical relations; and morphology; literature and engineering; and 19th C texts and the politics of production.
 There are clear links to social inclusion and impact, for example in projects seeking understanding of speech development and perceptive skills in a second language; aggression and politeness in online communication; and multilingual research into minority languages, all making innovative contributions to the fields of intercultural communication, theoretical syntax and socio-linguistics.
 There are further developing projects on decolonising digital collections; the link between global climate change, displacement and migrant histories, including the preservation of heritage resilience; and the life-writing of older people.